 3. Dormitory Income Fund Reimbursable (DIFR)

-IFR, SUTRA, and DIFR-IFR fund sources operate in a manner similar to that of a checking account.
+IFR, SUTRA, and DIFR fund sources operate in a manner similar to that of a checking account.
 Revenue is deposited into the account and expenditures are processed from the account in accordance with the purpose of the account as stated when it was established.
 All deposits to campus IFR accounts are processed through the Student Accounts office and are credited to individual units by the Revenue Accounting office.
+Access the Campus Account Policy for more information.

 Occasionally deposits are receipted into the wrong IFR or SUTRA fund source.
 Revenue adjustments are used to move a previously posted revenue entry from one account to another.
 They can potentially affect several accounts and may occur months after the initial deposit.
 When moving revenue from one account to another the overhead assessment follows the adjustment.
 Questions pertaining to incorrectly posted deposits or revenue adjustments should be directed to Revenue Accounting.

-If the account purpose allows, available cash balance may be transferred to other accounts within the same fund to supplement or provide additional funding.
+If the account purpose allows, available cash balance may be transferred to other accounts within the same fund (IFR to IFR, SUTRA to SUTRA, etc.) to supplement or provide additional funding.
 When moving cash balance from one account to another the overhead assessment remains in the account where the originating revenue was posted.
 Balance transfers are not permitted on chargeback accounts.
 The balance in the originating account (the account from which the funds will be drawn) must be sufficient to absorb the transfer.

 To request a revenue adjustment or balance transfer, complete the form below in its entirety and email to Erin Neske email@example.com.
 Staff responsible for managing the originating account must be copied on the email request.